 Teams in the Blast Ball division play ONE night per week at the Charlottetown Public School school-yard fields.
 Parents can select the play night (Monday, Tuesday, Wednesday or Thursday) during the registration process.

 Teams in the T-Ball division play TWO nights per week at the Charlottetown Public School school-yard fields, Mondays & Wednesdays or Tuesdays & Thursdays.
 Parents can select the play nights (Monday & Wednesday or Tuesday & Thursday) during the registration process.

-The Rookie Ball division plays TWO nights per week, on Mondays & Wednesdays.
+The 9U division plays TWO nights per week, on Mondays & Wednesdays.

-The Mosquito division plays TWO nights per week, on Tuesdays & Thursdays.
+The 11U division plays TWO nights per week, on Tuesdays & Thursdays.

-The Peewee division plays TWO nights per week, on Mondays & Wednesdays.
+The 13U division plays TWO nights per week, on Mondays & Wednesdays.

 We are offering two options for T-Ball - Either Mondays & Wednesdays OR Tuesdays & Thursdays.
 In addition to the weekday House League programs in the Rookie, Mosquito and Peewee age groups, we are offering Spring and Summer Only weekend morning programs.